 Insurance companies are used to insurance claims and will find any excuse at times to avoid having to make a payment for compensation.
 They will find this more difficult to do if you are well prepared and provide your attorney with sufficient clear evidence showing who was at fault.

-This may include photos you took at the scene of the accident, witness statements which may have been made at the time, medical bills, and statements from your employer documenting any loss in earnings, as well as an estimate made by a repair facility of the damage done to your vehicle.
+This may include photos you took at the scene of the accident, police reports, witness statements which may have been made at the time, medical bills, and statements from your employer documenting any loss in earnings, as well as an estimate made by a repair facility of the damage done to your vehicle.

 The claim may depend on what your state allows.
 This will be discussed with your attorney.
 For example, you may be able to claim for non economic damages, such as pain and suffering as well as punitive damages if obvious recklessness can be proved.